Forums for a

 Nuclear-Free New York

-This symposium is co-sponsored by these organizations: Alliance to Prevent Nuclear in New York Grassroots Environmental Education • National Radioactive Waste Coalition • Sierra Nuclear Free Team
+These symposiums are co-sponsored by these organizations: Alliance to Prevent Nuclear in New York Grassroots Environmental Education • National Radioactive Waste Coalition • Sierra Nuclear Free Team

-350NJ-Rockland • Rockland Coalition to End the New Jim-Crow.
+Sierra Club Atlantic Chapter • 350NJ-Rockland • Rockland Coalition to End the New Jim-Crow.

-Stony Point Action Committee for the Environmental.
+Stony Point Action Committee for the Environment.

 5 minute presentation by Mark Z. Jacobson

 A new Harvard study shows that living near a nuclear power plant "significantly increase(s) cancer incidence."
 It found residents in zip codes within a 30 kilometer radius of a nuclear power plant had much higher cancer rates, while outside 30 kilometers those rates “declined sharply.”
 Radiation and Public Health Project is working with the same team at Harvard on a new study, currently under review, of mortality rates near nuclear power plants nationally.
+(See Joe Mangano video)

-Read The Report
+Read The Rebuttal

 "Nuclear Power: